Halifax Share Dealing Review

 Range of investments

-Halifax has partnered with research firm FE fundinfo to design a shortlist of 63 mutual funds, which investors should find useful rather than having to trawl through 2,500 funds.
+To help narrow down fund choice, I like the way Halifax lets you filter by categories such as global, emerging markets, bonds, or gilts.
 Halifax also offers an ETF Quicklist, which lists 14 U.K. ETFs based on themes such as clean energy or AI to make it easier to get started with fund investing.

-Halifax also offers a "Ready Made Investment Account" or ISA for people who don’t want to pick their own investments.
-Investors have to commit to paying £50 a month or a £500 lump sum for a ready-made option.
+Halifax also offers a "Ready Made Investment Account,"ISA, or pension for people who don’t want to pick their own investments.
+Investors have to commit to paying £50 a month or a £500 lump sum for a ready-made ISA or general account, or a higher amount of £5,000 or a £150 monthly payment for the pension.
 There are three options to choose from: Cautious, Balanced, or Progressive, each geared to those risk levels.
-The fees for the ready-made investments are £3 per month plus ongoing charges of around 0.23% and transaction costs of 0.11%.
+The fees for the ready-made investments are £3 per month plus ongoing charges of around 0.1% annually, which is among the lowest fees of brokers we review for ready-made portfolios.

 Additionally, if you prefer tailored investment advice and have £100,000 in savings, investments, or income, then Halifax has partnered with Schroders Personal Wealth to offer financial planning.